momanio/omar-portfolio/README.md

 #Omar Portfolio

-A modern, responsive, and feature-rich portfolio showcasing your skills and projects.
+A headless CMS modern, responsive, and feature-rich portfolio showcasing your skills and projects.
 Built with cutting-edge web technologies, this portfolio is designed to leave a lasting impression.

 Features
 Frameworks & Libraries: